 Does Super Glue Work On Foam?

 The short answer is yes, it works but it will not hold as well as Contact Cement.
 Super Glue is also a little more expensive when the amount needed for one Project is taken into account.
 Superglue, unlike Contact Cement, is not flexible.
 So it will weaken every time the foam is bent or deformed.

 I would strongly recommend using Contact Cement and not super glue for gluing EVA Foam.

 Super glue is not nearly strong enough for most Foam Projects, the surface of the Foam has to be roughed up in order for the glue to stick and bond properly and super glue is not flexible, so when the foam pieces are being deformed then the glue will eventually weaken over time.

 Contact Cement is also way more accurate in its use and way less of a mess compared to Superglue.
-So I would never use super glue for glueing EVA foam.
-It has other good uses, like for glueing plastics and other smaller, lighter and less flexible things.
+So I would never use super glue for gluing EVA foam.
+It has other good uses, like for gluing plastics and other smaller, lighter, and less flexible things.

 Can You Use Hot Glue to Glue EVA Foam?